On a generalization of affinoid varieties: Overconvergent analytic functions on polydisks

-\begin{thm} $W_k^n$ is Noetherian, factorial and every ideal of $W_k^n$ is closed for the direct limit bornology. \begin{proof} That $W_k^n$ is Noetherian and factorial is well known: in \cite{FRI} there is what should be the first proof that $W_k^n$ is Noetherian and in \cite{DALES} the first proof that $W_k^n$ is factorial in the archimedean case; for the non-archimedean case one can see \cite{GK}.
-So, let's show that all the ideals are bornologically closed.
+\begin{thm} $W_k^n$ is Noetherian, factorial and every ideal of $W_k^n$ is closed for the dagger bornology. \begin{proof} That $W_k^n$ is Noetherian and factorial is well-known: in \cite{FRI} (cf. theorem I.9) there is the first proof that $W_k^n$ is Noetherian and in \cite{DALES} a proof that $W_k^n$ is factorial (cf. theorem 1), for the archimedean case; for the non-archimedean case one can see the first section of \cite{GK}.
+So, we have only to show that all the ideals are bornologically closed.